 - We didn’t immediately know how know we’d connect the cities, but we spent some time staring at the map, reading guidebooks from the library, and researching which cities are connected by low-cost flights.
 We ended up planning this aspect in the following month or so.

-- We wanted to see Croatia/Bosnia/Montenegro – e.g. Dubrovnik and Mostar were on our list but we were a little reluctant to commit the entire trip to that area.
-We decided that adding a week in Italy would be nice to balance out the trip, since we hadn’t been there in a decade (pre-kids) and knew they kids would enjoy it.
+- We wanted to see Croatia/Bosnia/Montenegro – e.g. Dubrovnik and Mostar were on our destination list but we were a little reluctant to commit the entire trip to that area.
+We decided that adding a week in Italy would be nice to balance out the trip, since we hadn’t been there in a decade (pre-kids) and knew the kids would enjoy it.
 We also decided we wanted to see a Greek island, and it was in the right vicinity.

 - Originally, I had romantic notions of overland travel through the Balkans.
 What I learned from research is that the train routes were underdeveloped in the former Yugoslavia.
 Roads and bus routes were a bit tricky too.
 Even ferry routes.
 We ended up relying a bit more on low-cost (largely sub-$100) point-to-point flights than we initially expected.